Geylang International FC: Renamed as Geylang International

 On 4 January 2013, the club announced in a pre-season press conference that it would change its club logo and name back to Geylang International Football Club.
 The club has set on a vision statement, playing philosophy and values like discipline and commitment to a six-week training routine planned for the players to follow meanwhile on the community outreach side, there will be a new partnership with Singapore Management University [SMU] Mentorship Programme which includes opportunities to interact with the club players.
 A vision statement, playing philosophy and values like discipline and commitment have also been clearly set out, and a six-week training routine planned for the players to follow.
 They started off the season playing against Malaysian club Johor Darul Ta'zim, ATM FA and Selangor losing 1–0, 2–1 and drawing 0–0 respectively.
-The Eagles than sign three Japanese trios, Takuma Ito, Norihiro Kawakami and Shotaro Ihata however the squad saw plenty of long-term injury crisis, forcing their then-assistant coach, former Singapore international,Mohd Noor Ali to come out of retirement.
+The Eagles then signed three Japanese trios, Takuma Ito, Norihiro Kawakami and Shotaro Ihata however the squad saw plenty of long-term injury crises, forcing their then-assistant coach, former Singapore international,Mohd Noor Ali to come out of retirement.
 They finished the season in 9th place.
-On 19 August 2013, they face Hong Kong club, Sun Source winning the match 5–0 at the Bedok Stadium.
+On 19 August 2013, they faced the Hong Kong club, Sun Source winning the match 5–0 at the Bedok Stadium.